Fusion1013/AvasarVault/Major Locations/Elisus/Ohkyr Dominion/Cities/Chalayan, The city of a Thousand Rivers.md

 ## The Silent Storm (1012 APC)
 Large parts of the southern cliff collapsed during a particularly violent storm, threatening to destroy The Hall of Echoes.
 When the storm passed however, the Hall remained untouched, despite the surrounding devastation.
 Many have attributed the Halls survival to the gods, with some claiming it was a test of faith, and that the Synod had proven its loyalty.
 # Geography
+The city is built upon a large cliff overlooking the ocean.
+At the cliff's foot, multiple cave openings open into a series of natural underground rivers.
 # Landmarks
 ## The Hall of Echoes
 This is where [[The Grand Synod of Ohkyr]] meets.
 The Hall of Echoes is a massive citadel built into the cliffside of [[Chalayan, The city of a Thousand Rivers|Chalayan]].
 Its grand seaward façade is shaped like a massive split helm; one side carved to resemble crashing waves, the other a jagged blade of stone.
 The halls are constructed in such a way that the sound of the waves reverberates throughout the structure, filling it with a constant, ghostly chorus that locals believe to be the whispers of [[Merstur - the Unbroken Tide|Merstur]] and [[Ogrun - the Scarlet Champion|Ogrun]] themselves.